gridai/grid-docs/platform/about-these-features/adding-custom-cloud-credentials.md

 ## Step 4: Register your role in grid

 By default, Grid Sessions and Runs are spun up in Availability Zone `a` currently.
-Specify only the AWS region and not the AZ in the `--region` argument.
+Only specify the AWS region and not the AZ in the `--region` argument.

 - Create cluster in default region with default instance types